Francis Drake: Legacy and honours

 Historical sources on Drake's early life are scarce, and tend to be obscure.
 Two common scholarly traditions concerning his life and contributions have resulted.
 The older tradition can be found in Julian Corbett's biography, Drake and the Tudor Navy (1898) which identifies Drake as the single most important figure in the founding and triumph of the British navy.
 The alternative approach locates Drake squarely within privateering.
 The first has tended to laud only his successes, while Sugden writes that the second approach, which emphasises his flaws and failures, has sometimes been less than just.
 Drake left behind no words of his own, only his actions and their interpretation which, as Peter Whitfield says, "is open to deep disagreement".
 According to Whitfield, scholarship on Drake has moved "from the hero worship of the Victorians to the cold iconoclasm" of the twenty-first century.

 Drake's will was the focus of an extensive confidence scam which Oscar Hartzell perpetrated in the 1920s and 1930s.

 Drake's Drum has become an icon of English folklore with its variation of the classic king asleep in mountain story motif.
 It inspired a poem by Henry Newbolt.

 Drake was a major focus in the video game series Uncharted, specifically its first and third instalments, Uncharted: Drake's Fortune and Uncharted 3: Drake's Deception, respectively.
 The series follows Nathan Drake, a self-proclaimed descendant of Drake who retraces his ancestor's voyages.

 Drake was the subject of a TV series, Sir Francis Drake (1961–1962).
 Terence Morgan played Drake in the 26-episode adventure drama.

 In Valparaíso, Chile, folklore associates a cave known as Cueva del Pirata (lit.
 'Cave of the Pirate') with Francis Drake.
 A legend says that when Drake ransacked the port, he was disappointed with the scant plunder, and proceeded to enter the churches in fury to sack them and urinate on the chalices.
 Supposedly he still found the plunder to be not worth enough to take on board his galleon, and hid it in the cave.

+SS Francis Drake, a Liberty Ship built in World War II, was named for him.